“People think I’m weird and I’m not sure why.”

 8. You’re just “odd”… and that’s OK

 The word “weird” has both positive and negative connotations.
-Being a little strange can be a good thing because it allows you to be unique and different than all the other regular people.
+Being a little strange can be a good thing because it allows you to be unique and different from all the other regular people.
 It can also be a bad thing since it can make others feel uncomfortable if your behaviors cross anyone’s boundaries.

 However, you should never feel like you’re not good enough because of the way people perceive you.
 Rather, it is important to learn to accept your weirdness and improve if your behaviors are crossing any social boundaries.
 The right people will find it interesting and will enjoy your uniqueness.
 In fact, they may even be interested in learning more about you.
 But always keep in mind other people’s boundaries.